 Yes, it really is that stupid, but the stupidity is shared between the US Navy and the fighter plane designs themselves.
 You see, modern fighter planes guzzle down fuel like politicians guzzle down their donors cum.
 A Nimitz class Aircraft Carrier contains about 3 million gallons of fuel, which equates to about 21 million pounds.
 Surely, with 21 million pounds of fuel onboard, we can afford to fly our jet fighters constantly, right?

 You’re adorable.
 Nimitz class AC’s contain about 50 fighter, along with other plane types.
-Those fighters, F-18 “Super” Hornets, are consuming around 20,000 lbs of fuel per mission, which will last only about one hour.
+Those fighters, F-18 “Super” Hornets, are consuming around 20,000 lbs of fuel per mission, which will last only about one hour, maybe two.
 I’m skipping ahead to our next installment, logistics and resource consumption, but it’s important here as well.
 At 20,000 lbs of fuel consumed per hour, even with 21 million pounds of fuel onboard, you only get about 1,000 hours of flights out of your 50 “Super” Hornets.
 That’s just 20 flights per hornet.

 Since these missions are so short, fighter planes fly multiple times per day.
 Up to 11, flown by the French in Libya, but regularly 5 or more in combat times.
 Except that if you are flying all your F-18 (Shitty) Hornets 5 times per day, you get a whopping 4 days of flight before your aircraft carrier is bone dry of aviation fuel, and you have to go back to port.